UncleJ4ck/PE-Injector/README.md

 # Whats  PE Injection?
-- **PE injection** is a method of executing arbitrary code in the address space of a separate live process.
+- **PE injection** Is A Method Of Executing Arbitrary Code In The Address Space Of A Separate Live Process.
 ## Technical Details(Advanced)
 1) First We Should Get Image Base Address From The PE Header
 2) We Should Get The Size From The PE Header